Chitwan National Park: Mammals

 Chitwan National Park is home to 68 mammal species.
 The "king of the jungle" is the Bengal tiger.
 The alluvial floodplain habitat of the Terai is one of the best tiger habitats anywhere in the world.
 Since the establishment of Chitwan National Park the initially small population of about 25 individuals increased to 70–110 in 1980.
 In some years this population has declined due to poaching and floods.
 In a long-term study carried out from 1995 to 2002 tiger researchers identified a relative abundance of 82 breeding tigers and a density of 6 females per 100 km2.
 Information obtained from camera traps in 2010 and 2011 indicated that tiger density ranged between 4.44 and 6.35 individuals per 100 km2.
 They offset their temporal activity patterns to be much less active during the day when human activity peaked.

 Indian leopards are most prevalent on the peripheries of the park.
 They co-exist with tigers, but being socially subordinate are not common in prime tiger habitat.
 In 1988, a clouded leopard (Neofelis nebulosa) was captured and radio-collared outside the protected area.
 It was released into the park, but did not stay there.

 Chitwan is considered to have the highest population density of sloth bears with an estimated 200 to 250 individuals.
 Smooth-coated otters inhabit the numerous creeks and rivulets.
-Bengal foxes, spotted linsangs and ratels roam the jungle for prey.
+Bengal foxes, spotted linsangs and honey badgers roam the jungle for prey.
 Striped hyenas prevail on the southern slopes of the Churia Hills.
-During a camera trapping survey in 2011, wild dogs were recorded in the southern and western parts of the park, as well as Indian jackals, fishing cats, reed cats, leopard cats, crab-eating mongooses, yellow-throated martens, large, small Indian and Asian palm civets.
+During a camera trapping survey in 2011, dholes were recorded in the southern and western parts of the park, as well as Indian jackals, fishing cats, jungle cats, leopard cats, crab-eating mongooses, yellow-throated martens, large, small Indian and Asian palm civets.